Ayurveda: Outside the Indian subcontinent

 Ayurveda is a system of traditional medicine developed during antiquity and the medieval period, and as such is comparable to pre-modern Chinese and European systems of medicine.
-In the 1960s, ayurveda began to be advertised as alternative medicine in the Western world.
-Due to different laws and medical regulations around the globe, the expanding practice and commercialisation of ayurveda raised ethical and legal issues.
+In the 1960s, Ayurveda began to be advertised as alternative medicine in the Western world.
+Due to different laws and medical regulations around the globe, the expanding practice and commercialisation of Ayurveda raised ethical and legal issues.
 Ayurveda was adapted for Western consumption, particularly by Baba Hari Dass in the 1970s and by Maharishi Ayurveda in the 1980s.
-In some cases, this involved active fraud on the part of proponents of ayurveda in an attempt to falsely represent the system as equal to the standards of modern medical research.
+In some cases, this involved active fraud on the part of proponents of Ayurveda in an attempt to falsely represent the system as equal to the standards of modern medical research.

 United States

-Baba Hari Dass was an early proponent who helped bring ayurveda to the United States in the early 1970s.
+Baba Hari Dass was an early proponent who helped bring Ayurveda to the United States in the early 1970s.
 His teachings led to the establishment of the Mount Madonna Institute.
-He invited several notable ayurvedic teachers, including Vasant Lad, Sarita Shrestha, and Ram Harsh Singh.
-The ayurvedic practitioner Michael Tierra wrote that the "history of Ayurveda in North America will always owe a debt to the selfless contributions of Baba Hari Dass".
+He invited several notable Ayurvedic teachers, including Vasant Lad, Sarita Shrestha, and Ram Harsh Singh.
+The Ayurvedic practitioner Michael Tierra wrote that the "history of Ayurveda in North America will always owe a debt to the selfless contributions of Baba Hari Dass".

-In the United States, the practice of ayurveda is not licensed or regulated by any state.
+In the United States, the practice of Ayurveda is not licensed or regulated by any state.
 The National Center for Complementary and Integrative Health (NCCIH) stated that "Few well-designed clinical trials and systematic research reviews suggest that Ayurvedic approaches are effective".
 The NCCIH warned against the issue of heavy metal poisoning, and emphasised the use of conventional health providers first.
-As of 2018, the NCCIH reported that 240,000 Americans were using ayurvedic medicine.
+As of 2018, the NCCIH reported that 240,000 Americans were using Ayurvedic medicine.

 Europe

-The first ayurvedic clinic in Switzerland was opened in 1987 by Maharishi Mahesh Yogi.
-In 2015, the government of Switzerland introduced a federally recognized diploma in ayurveda.
+The first Ayurvedic clinic in Switzerland was opened in 1987 by Maharishi Mahesh Yogi.
+In 2015, the government of Switzerland introduced a federally recognized diploma in Ayurveda.

 Classification and efficacy

 Ayurvedic medicine is considered pseudoscientific because its premises are not based on science.
-Both the lack of scientific soundness in the theoretical foundations of ayurveda and the quality of research have been criticized.
+Both the lack of scientific soundness in the theoretical foundations of Ayurveda and the quality of research have been criticized.

-Although laboratory experiments suggest that some herbs and substances in ayurveda might be developed into effective treatments, there is no evidence that any are effective in themselves.
-There is no good evidence that ayurvedic medicine is effective to treat or cure cancer in people.
-Although ayurveda may help "improve quality of life" and Cancer Research UK also acknowledges that "researchers have found that some Ayurvedic treatments can help relieve cancer symptoms", the organization warns that some ayurvedic drugs contain toxic substances or may interact with legitimate cancer drugs in a harmful way.
+Although laboratory experiments suggest that some herbs and substances in Ayurveda might be developed into effective treatments, there is no evidence that any are effective in themselves.
+There is no evidence they can prevent or treat cancer in humans.

-Ethnologist Johannes Quack writes that although the rationalist movement Maharashtra Andhashraddha Nirmoolan Samiti officially labels ayurveda a pseudoscience akin to astrology, these practices are in fact embraced by many of the movement's members.
+Ethnologist Johannes Quack writes that although the rationalist movement Maharashtra Andhashraddha Nirmoolan Samiti officially labels Ayurveda a pseudoscience akin to astrology, these practices are in fact embraced by many of the movement's members.

-A review of the use of ayurveda for cardiovascular disease concluded that the evidence is not convincing for the use of any ayurvedic herbal treatment for heart disease or hypertension, but that many herbs used by ayurvedic practitioners could be appropriate for further research.
+A review of the use of Ayurveda for cardiovascular disease concluded that the evidence is not convincing for the use of any Ayurvedic herbal treatment for heart disease or hypertension, but that many herbs used by Ayurvedic practitioners could be appropriate for further research.